rpdelaney-archive/python-chess-annotator/README.md

 #python-chess-annotator

-Takes a PGN files as an argument and annotates the first game in that file using an engine.
+Takes a PGN file as an argument and annotates the first game in that file using an engine.

 The result will be printed on standard output (the file on disk will be